Zoltán Téglás: Pennywise

-Téglás toured with The Misfits in October–November 2000, filling in on vocals for the Misfits during a number of North American tour dates after Michale Graves left the band.
-In the Motörhead-song "God Was Never on Your Side" (on the Kiss of Death album) he added backing vocals.
-Since 1993 he is the lead singer of the California-based band Ignite, and he plays in another band, the Zoli Band.
 He replaced Jim Lindberg (who pursued a side project as lead singer for his newly formed band The Black Pacific) for a few concerts in Pennywise, after the former left the band in 2009.
 On February 16, 2010, Pennywise officially announced Téglás as Lindberg's replacement.
 Pennywise released their tenth studio album All or Nothing on May 1, 2012, their first album with Téglás on vocals.
 In a May 2012 interview with AMP, Téglás was asked if he was going to make another record with Pennywise.
 His response was, "I don't know if there is going to be a next time because we might kill each other in the process."

-In October 2012, Jim Lindberg rejoined Pennywise, ending Zoli's short term as lead singer (in which time Zoli also suffered back injuries, limiting how much touring he was able to do with Pennywise).
+In October 2012, Jim Lindberg rejoined Pennywise, ending Téglás' short term as lead singer.

+While touring with Pennywise in 2012, Téglás suffered from back pain due to a herniated disc.
+He collapsed onstage in Germany during his band's set at the With Full Force festival.

+Zoli Band

+Since 2000, Téglás has made music on and off with his solo project, Zoli Band.
+Their first, self-titled album was released in 2000, followed by Red & Blue in 2010 and Santa Monica in 2019.

+Other appearances

+Téglás toured with the Misfits in October–November 2000, filling in on vocals during a number of North American tour dates after Michale Graves left the band.
+In the Motörhead song "God Was Never on Your Side" (on the album Kiss of Death), Téglás added backing vocals.

-In 2006 he helped the Hungarian metalcore band Blind Myself to tour in the US; they sang a song together ("Lost in Time").
+In 2006, he helped the Hungarian metalcore band Blind Myself to tour in the US; they sang a song together ("Lost in Time").

-On November 25, 2019, Téglás announced that he was leaving Ignite after 25 years.